 Tips for Financial Planning

 It's been said that a goal without a plan is just a dream.
 If you need help devising your plan so you can achieve your financial goals, consider hiring a financial advisor.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 When putting together a retirement income plan, don't forget to take into account your Social Security checks.
 While they probably won't be enough to cover all of your expenses, they can supplement your savings.
 Figure out how much you have coming your way using our Social Security calculator.